Mikel Alonso

-Mikel Alonso Olano ([ˈmikel aˈlons̺o oˈlano], [ˈmikel aˈlonso oˈlano]; born 17 May 1980) is a Spanish former footballer who played as a midfielder.
+Mikel Alonso Olano ([ˈmikel aˈlons̺o oˈlano], [ˈmikel aˈlonso oˈlano]; born 17 May 1980) is a Spanish former professional footballer who played as a midfielder.

 He spent most of his career at Real Sociedad, making 110 appearances and scoring four goals over seven seasons.
-He totalled 132 games and three goals in La Liga for that club and CD Tenerife, while also recording 48 matches and four goals in Segunda División for the latter and Numancia.
+He totalled 132 games and three goals in La Liga for that club and Tenerife, while also recording 48 matches and four goals in the Segunda División for the latter and Numancia.

 Additionally, Alonso had two brief spells in England, finishing his career at Real Unión.

 Club career

 Real Sociedad

 A product of Real Sociedad's youth ranks, as was younger brother Xabi, Alonso was born in Tolosa, Gipuzkoa, and made his debut in La Liga on 22 April 2001 against Real Valladolid (seven minutes played, 3–1 home win).
-However, the presence of his sibling and Mikel Aranburu in central midfield meant that he was restricted to a supporting role, and he was then sent on loan to Segunda División's CD Numancia for 2003–04 but, while he was dedicated to the Soria team's bid for promotion, he remained keen to establish himself at Real Sociedad, returning at the end of the season; under the management of José Mari Bakero, the player's importance to the team was demonstrated in the 2005–06 campaign, when he was the club's most used footballer playing in 37 games.
+However, the presence of his sibling and Mikel Aranburu in central midfield meant that he was restricted to a supporting role, and he was then sent on loan to Segunda División's Numancia for 2003–04 but, while he was dedicated to the Soria team's bid for promotion, he remained keen to establish himself at Real Sociedad, returning at the end of the season; under the management of José Mari Bakero, the player's importance to the team was demonstrated in the 2005–06 campaign, when he was their most used footballer at 37 games.

-After his brother Xabi had already settled in England with Liverpool (having arrived during the summer of 2004), Alonso also decided to move to the Premier League and joined Bolton Wanderers, another team in north-west England, on a loan deal on 10 July 2007 with the option of a permanent deal at the end of the season.
-However, after manager Sammy Lee was dismissed he fell out of favour and, under new coach Gary Megson, he only made two competitive appearances; subsequently, the Trotters opted to not extend his contract.
+After his brother Xabi had already settled in England with Liverpool – having arrived during the summer of 2004 – Alonso also decided to move to the Premier League and joined Bolton Wanderers, another team in north-west England, on a loan deal on 10 July 2007 with the option of a permanent deal at the end of the season.
+However, after coach Sammy Lee was dismissed he fell out of favour and, under Gary Megson, he only made two competitive appearances; subsequently, the Trotters opted to not extend his contract.

-Alonso went back to Spain for 2008–09 but, upon his return to the Basque Country, discovered he was not a part of coach Juan Manuel Lillo's plans and was sent on trial to Olympiacos FC.
+Alonso went back to Spain for 2008–09 but, upon his return to the Basque Country, discovered he was not a part of coach Juan Manuel Lillo's plans and was sent on trial to Olympiacos.
 This proved unsuccessful, however, and Real Sociedad exercised their right to buy the remainder of his contract, releasing him as a free agent.